hasithaa/bal.tips/content.en/docs/langlib/array/functions/filter/index.md

 ---

 # `filter`
-The `filter` function selects members from an input list for which a given function returns `true`.

 {{< example >}}

-The color ball example uses the `filter` function to apply a predicate function that selects only the color `🟡` from an input list of colors.
-The `filter` function then returns **a new list** containing only the selected color, which would be `[🟡]`.
+The `filter` function selects the members from a list for which a function returns `true`.
+It applies the given function to each list member to test whether it should be selected, and returns a **new list** containing only the members of the original list for which the function evaluates to true.

-The color ball example is only used for illustrative purposes, let's take a look at a few real programming examples to better understand the behavior of the `filter` function.

 ## Examples